 - Professor Frances Sladek

-As the amount of linoleic acid from our food increases, above that essential 2%, E. coli flourish and the helpful bacteria die off according to Dr Frances Sladek, professor of cell biology at UC; and the Endo-Cannabinoid System is thus also negatively affected.
+As the amount of linoleic acid from our food increases above that essential 2%, E. coli flourish and the helpful bacteria die off according to Dr Frances Sladek, professor of cell biology at UC; and the Endo-Cannabinoid System is thus also negatively affected.

-Without getting into the complex science, the researchers have found that high levels of the omega 6 linoleic acid, found for example in sunflower and soybean oils also weaken the intestinal barrier; that allows noxious substances in the gut into the blood stream.
+Without getting into the complex science, the researchers have discovered that high levels of the omega 6 linoleic acid, found for example in sunflower and soybean oils also weaken the intestinal barrier; that allows noxious substances in the gut into the blood stream.

 It also explains why a high omega 6 to 3 ratio has long been associated with generalised inflammation and pain in the body.

-Broad beans yield large amounts of fibre and the L-dopa that the body needs to synthesise the so-called catacholamines that are essential for bowel health.
+Broad beans yield large amounts of fibre and the L dopa that the body needs to synthesise the so-called catacholamines that are essential for bowel health.
 You are unlikely to find them in the grocery store.

 The take home from the authors is as follows.